klaemo/transcriptions/28-testing-deep-dive.md

 deep and I dont' have any context.
 So, without domains, which none of the frameworks I used have, I can definitely see the issue.

-**Adam Christian**: So, we have a pretty interesing situation, which is that people sort of tend toward mixing unit tests with functional tests, because they're used to sort of the way there unit test runner works.
+**Adam Christian**: So, we have a pretty interesting situation, which is that people sort of tend toward mixing unit tests with functional tests, because they're used to sort of the way there unit test runner works.
 And so, when you get to a large codebase that has lots and lots of tests this becomes an absolute desaster.
 Especially, when it's part of your build process.
 So, somebody has to spend hours digging through something somebody else did trying to figure out where this exception came from.
 So, that's why the people that are the most successful are the ones that break these down to the smallest little encapsulated modules.
 That's what excites me about domains.
 And the node community is moving, I think, more in that direction, which is an exciting and definitely healthy thing.

+## Mocks

 **Daniel Shaw**: So, Adam, to have successful unit tests, do you have to have mocks?